edhedges/edhedges.github.com/_posts/2012-07-30-jekyll-with-plugins-hosted-on-github-pages.md

 And then we just checkout the master branch and push it to GitHub.
 Within the next few minutes the site will be built by GitHub Pages!

-Here is the documentaion for the commands we used with git:
+Here is the documentation for the commands we used with git:

 * [git commit-tree](http://www.kernel.org/pub/software/scm/git/docs/git-commit-tree.html)
 * [git update-ref](http://www.kernel.org/pub/software/scm/git/docs/git-update-ref.html)